Open-Oracle/DELPHI/README.md

-# Oracle of Delphi - The Premier Automation Service Platform
+# Oracle of Delphi - Automate Everything
 Welcome to DELPHI, a state-of-the-art oracle service platform designed to streamline on-chain task automation while incentivizing user participation.
 DELPHI empowers developers to build powerful, self-sustaining systems that reward users with scarce native tokens and additional bounties.
 Discover how DELPHI can revolutionize your blockchain applications!

 ## Overview